abcdesktopio/docs/opsdocs/docs/setup/kubernetes_abcdesktop_applications.md

-# Add new applications to your desktop
+# Setup applications for abcdesktop

 Each application is a docker container, to install new docker container run the docker pull command :